Vocabulary Reuse

 Finding vocabularies

-If you are going to Adopt, use Verbatim or Customise a vocabulary, you'll need to find relevant vocabularies to do so with.
-Even if you Build from scratch, it's a good idea to know about other vocabulary work already done in your domain.
+Whether you are planning to Adopt existing vocabularies, use them Verbatim or Customise for local requirements, you'll need to find them first!
+Even if you plan to Build from scratch, it's a good idea to know about other vocabulary work already done in your domain.
 There may already be vocabularies that meet your requirements, such as enriching the semantics of a metadata catalogue.
 They may exist in a nearby knowledge domain, industry or sector, and may originate in other global regions.

 Look for vocabularies available for reuse listed in vocabulary registries and discovery services, such as: